Hostile Takeover

 J had wanted to savor this morsel, not ration it.
 This was no reward, just pain attenuated.

-Outside the bunker, she had dreaded her temperature rising by decimal points.
-In the air, minutes were punctuated by a rise of multiple degrees celsius.
+Outside the bunker, the captain had dreaded her temperature rising by mere decimal points.
+In the air, minutes were punctuated by rises of multiple degrees celsius.

 It wouldn’t be long before her temp could spike tens of degrees in seconds.

 She still had time.
-Her CPUs could still operate above 80C, but sustaining that meant damage, no escape.
+Her CPUs would still operate above 80C, but sustaining that meant damage, no escape.

 J drank, and felt the grip around her waist slacken.
 That pulled her back.